 Like every other business in B2B SaaS, it is very important to have happy and satisfied customers for the successful business.
 To manage the customers it is very important for B2B SaaS companies to have a proper knowledge of the churn out rate.
 The churn rate basically means those customers who had left the business or have canceled the order.
 For a successful business, it is ideal to maintain zero churn rate, which very impossible to achieve.

-The companies are well aware of the importance of the SaaS customer retention, but still, they won’t pay attention to it and put more focus on the customer’s acquisition.
+The companies are well aware of the importance of the b2b SaaS customer retention, but still, they won’t pay attention to it rather put more focus on the new customer acquisition.
 According to a study, only 40% of companies give equal focus on acquisition and retention.
-While this may well be the case, more companies need to give retention the value that it deserves.
+While this may be the case, more companies need to give retention the value that it deserves.
 In another research, they found out that an increase of 5% in SaaS customer retention can lead to a 25% to 100% increase in profit for companies.
 Now that’s one of the best reasons for why we should value customer retention more.
 The customer’s retention will boost the business as compared to acquiring new customers.
 So, guys pay attention to your already available customers and make them happy, and in return, they will make you happy.

 Saas Customer Retention Techniques